Can you keep a secret? Cuz I have a secret that the rest of the world is missing out on…

 and smothered in honey butter, syrup, or powdered sugar.

-There are a couple of ways I make these scones depending on the time I have…Most of the time I make the homemade dough; other times I use pre-made bread dough, like Rhodes Rolls, and make them that way.
+There are a couple of ways I make these scones depending on the time I have…Most of the time I make the homemade dough; other times I use a pre-made bread dough and make them that way.
 I know…so lazy.
-The homemade dough is thee best version!
+The homemade dough is thee best version though!

 They’re so divine!
 And versatile!
-Cause not only do we Utahns eat them for breakfast or as a treat, but we also use them for Navajo Tacos where the “scone” is the base of the taco and is topped with refried beans, taco meat, lettuce, tomatoes, olives, cheese, salsa, and sour cream.
+Cause not only do we Utahns eat them for breakfast or as a treat

 And there you have Utah Scones.